CoinOPS-Official/RetroFE/docs/GLOBAL_SETTINGS.md

 To support scripted reconfiguration or multiple setup profiles, RetroFE also supports additional configuration files named sequentially: `settings1.conf`, `settings2.conf`, up to `settings16.conf`.

 ## Command-Line Overrides
 Additionally, all settings can be passed as command-line options using the format `-optionName value`.
-For example: `-log ALL -muteVideo yes` would enable logging in all categories and mute video audio.
+For example: `-log ALL -MuteVideo yes` would enable logging in all categories and mute video audio.
 Command-line options have the highest priority.
 Any value specified on the command line will override the corresponding setting in all settings.conf or settingsX.conf files.

 ##
 For all `BOOLEAN` types, the following values are accepted: `yes`, `no`, `true`, and `false`.